 Chitabe Camp is such a firm favourite of mine that it is the very first camp that we visit during the Botswana Wilderness Safari, a scheduled departure which runs twice a year in April and November.
 The general game viewing at Chitabe is always very good but the predators of the region are almost always the highlight of our stays at Chitabe with our groups enjoying excellent sightings of Wild Dog, Leopard, Cheetah and Lion.

 Chitabe Camp is situated in a private concession shared only with the adjacent Chitabe Lediba Camp (ideal for familes with young children) and the &Beyond Sandibe camp (located further North-West of Chitabe).
-Activities at Chitabe Camp include day and night game drives, walking safaris and of course, birding.
-The focus at Chitabe Camp, as with most camps in the Okavango Delta, is on game viewing and morning drives extend well into the morning before returning to camp for a hearty brunch.
+Activities at Chitabe include day and night game drives, walking safaris and of course, birding.
+The focus, as with most camps in the Okavango Delta, is on game viewing and morning drives extend well into the morning before returning to camp for a hearty brunch.

-Because of its location in the south-eastern reaches of the Okavango Delta, Chitabe receives only a small amount of water, if any, during the annual floods.
-Activities here do not include mekoro’s or boat cruises regardless of the time of year one visits.
+Because of its location in the south-eastern reaches of the Okavango Delta, the concession receives only a small amount of water, if any, during the annual floods.
+Activities here do not include mekoro's or boat cruises regardless of the time of year one visits.

 Back at camp and in-between drives guests can take advantage of the pool, gym, library or the bar which overlooks a seasonal floodplain and small channel.